 syslog parser

 Paste a raw syslog line and read it as structured fields.
-The parser splits out the priority, decodes facility and severity, and lays out the timestamp, host, application, and message — for both RFC 5424 and the older RFC 3164 / BSD format.
+The parser splits out the priority, decodes facility and severity, lays out the timestamp, host, application, and message, and checks the line against the RFC 5424 standard — flagging anything that doesn't conform.
+Works with both RFC 5424 and the older RFC 3164 / BSD format.

 | Timestamp | 2003-10-11T22:14:15.003Z |